-^a Bio-Lab stores the TCCA-based formulation products on wood or plastic pallets inside Plant 6.
-Worker #1 told the CSB that the TCCA-based formulation stored in the area was sitting on wood pallets, similar to exemplar stacked bags shown in Figure 22 where the reaction and decomposition occurred.
+^a Bio-Lab stores the TCCA product on wood or plastic pallets inside Plant 6.
+Worker #1 told the CSB that the TCCA stored in the area was sitting on wood pallets, similar to exemplar stacked bags shown in Figure 22 where the reaction and decomposition occurred.
 The CSB confirmed the height of two wood pallets.
 One measured approximately seven inches high, and the other was about five inches.

 ^b The witnesses described their observations as smoke.
-This smoke would have contained toxic vapors or by-products generated from the decomposition.
+This smoke would have contained toxic vapors or by-products generated from the TCCA decomposition.

-production of fumes intensified, and Worker #5 quickly recognized that a decomposition was occurring.
 He reported the decomposition to Management and called 9-1-1 at approximately 5:50 a.m.

-Wearing a respirator, Worker #5 used a forklift to move non-decomposing super sacks of material stored in the northeast section of the building to other areas inside the warehouse to isolate them from the decomposing super sacks.
+Wearing a respirator, Worker #5 used a forklift to move non-decomposing super sacks of material stored in the northeast section of the building to other areas inside the warehouse to isolate them from the decomposing TCCA super sacks.
 The Rockdale County Fire Department arrived on-site at 5:54 a.m. but did not immediately enter the building because the Bio-Lab emergency responders believed they could isolate the decomposing product by relocating storage bags using forklifts.
 After Bio-Lab personnel moved approximately 10 pallets of the super sacks, they determined conditions were no longer safe to continue the work.
 The forklifts used to move the materials were sliding on the wet floor, and the continued fume formation was causing visibility in the warehouse to worsen (Figure 25).